IBM/openapi-validator/README.md

 ## Command Line Tool

-##### Installatation
+##### Installation

 1. Clone or download this repository
-2. In the root directory of this project, run `npm run build-cli-all`.
+2. Navigate to the root directory of this project.
+3. Install the dependencies using `npm install`
+4. To install the command line tool, run `npm run build-cli-all`.

-Note: This creates a symbolic link so if this project folder is moved, the tool will need to be re-installed by running 'npm run build-command-for-cli' in the new location.
+Note: This creates a symbolic link so if this project folder is moved, the tool will need to be re-installed by running `npm run build-command-for-cli` in the new location.

 ##### Usage

 `validate-swagger [options] <file>`

-[options]
+###### [options]

 -  -v (print_validator_modules) : Print the name of the validator source file the error/warning was caught it.
 This is primarliy for developing validations.
 -  -n (no_colors) : The output is colored by default.
 If this bothers you, this flag will turn off the coloring.
 -  -h (help) : This option prints the usage menu.

-\<file>
+###### \<file>

-The Swagger file to be validated.
+- The Swagger file to be validated.
 It must be a valid JSON or YAML file (only .json, .yml, and .yaml file extensions are supported).

 _Currently, this tool only runs semantic validations._